History of Berliner FC Dynamo (1978–1989): Disaster in Bremen (1988)

 It has been rumoured that doping might explain the surprising results in the meeting.
 Researcher Giselher Spitzer claims that players of BFC Dynamo had been given amphetamines before the first leg.
 The Stasi allegedly did not want to take this risk in the return leg in Bremen for fear of control.
 However, a more likely explanation for the surprising loss in Bremen is that the players of BFC Dynamo could not cope with the tremendous media pressure following their home win.
 Roles had changed during the five-week-long break before the return leg.
 BFC Dynamo was pushed into the role of favorites, while Werder Bremen was given enough time to build motivation.
 The match had high political significance: Mielke had made it clear to the team before the return leg that "this was about beating the class enemy".
 Frank Rohde has said: "You have to consider history, actually, we could only loose".
 Goalkeeper Rudwaleit conceded that it was a "mental thing".
 The Stasi also had its explanation for the defeat in Bremen.
-The Stasi claimed that that the main reason for the defeat was that "the team was not morally and ideologically prepared for the match" and "did not have a functioning management that met all the requirements for a stay in Bremen".
+The Stasi claimed that the main reason for the defeat was that "the team was not morally and ideologically prepared for the match" and "did not have a functioning management that met all the requirements for a stay in Bremen".